JamieHeffo/FYP/README.md

 ## Overview

-SmartRecipeGenerator is a project that combines object detection and natural language processing to automatically generate recipes based on detected ingredients.
+CookSmart is a project that combines object detection and natural language processing to automatically generate recipes based on detected ingredients.
 It utilizes the Roboflow API for object detection and OpenAI's GPT-3.5-turbo for recipe generation.

 ## Features